rierjarv/wp-curriculum/unorganised/notes.md

 ## Learning targets

-What is meant by a **Proficient WP user**`?
+### What is meant by a **Proficient WP user**`?
 Let's list some key details
-• can
-    ○ edit a wordpress site 12.3.2023

-Beginner WP developer
-• can
-    ○ utilise wp-cli command line for basic tasks
-        § TODO example, test what works (e.g. backup) ○ edit HTML and CSS
-    ○ create a simple plugin for WP with JS language
-        § TODO example
-    ○ learn new things that require a basic developer level understanding
-• cannot
-    ○ wp-cli command line for advanced tasks
-        § TODO example
-    ○ create complex plugins requiring advanced JS / PHP, ○ CSS layout hacks
-        § e.g. negative margins TODO link
-    ○ TODO more content here
-    ○ Git version control "mastery"
-    ○ Do custom installations of wordpress to a given server

-Benefits of starting one's web development career with Wordpress
-• learn
-    ○ through a visual approach.
-In IT, this is termed as the "what you see is what you get" (WYSISYG) approach ○ general web related concepts (in wordpress setting), such as hosting, server, eCommerce, back-end, front-end, developer, administrator
-    ○ general development concepts and abbreviations, such as § requirement, convention, best practice, principle of least privilege, consistency § layout, visualization,
-        § accessibility, integration,
-        § service (paid / free), function, action, hook, § server, file system, code base
-        § client, server, editor, IDE, CLI, CDN
-        § developing, refactoring, debugging, versioning, programming, monitoring (nouns); development, operations (subjects) § hosting, support, install, update, troubleshoot
-        § staging, production, publishing
-        § REST, API, CRUD, AJAX,
+can edit a wordpress site

+**TODO**

+### What is meant by a **Beginner WP developer**?

+**TODO**

+The developer can:

+- utilise wp-cli command line for basic tasks
+  - **TODO** examples of tasks (e.g. backup)
+- edit basic HTML and CSS
+- create a simple plugin for WP with JS language
+  - TODO example
+- learn new developer things that require basic developer level understanding

+The developer (probably) cannot
+- utilise wp-cli command line for advanced tasks
+  - TODO example
+- create complex plugins requiring advanced JS / PHP,
+- performa magical CSS layout hacks
+  - e.g. hack CSS with negative margins to "trick" an image to be aligned optically with border X
+  - TODO more content here
+- Git version control "mastery"
+- Do custom installations of wordpress to a given server
+- Offer WordPress as a service to potential clients

+## # Benefits of starting one's web development career with Wordpress

+With WordPress, you learn through a visual approach.
+In IT, this is termed as "what you see is what you get" (WYSISYG).
+While most of the time learning wp is not code-based development work, on your way you do likely learn

+- general web related concepts, such as hosting, server, eCommerce, back-end, front-end, developer, database
+- IT personnel roles, such as administrator, developer, tester, user
+- development work and workflow related concepts, such as a requirement, convention, best practice, principle of least privilege, consistency, design pattern
+- a boatload of abbreviations, e.g. IDE, CLI, CDN, REST, API, CRUD, AJAX,
+- general development work related concepts and abbreviations, such as layout, visualization, accessibility,, service (paid / free), function, action, hook, server, file system, code base, client, server, editor,  nginx, Apache,
+- Programmning and markup languages of the web, e.g. HTML, CSS, JSON, JavaScript, PHP, MySQL
+- different types of development work, such as refactor, debug, version, program, monitor, operate, review, integrate
+- web services, such as hosting, support,
+- abstractions of
+- most common development work operations, such as install, update, troubleshoot § staging, production, publishing
+- important user considerations, such as internationalisation, localisation, accessibility
+- development work related abstract concepts, such as plugin, theme, template, pattern, default, preset
 § open source, community
-        § Programmning and markup languages: HTML, CSS, JSON, JavaScript, PHP, MySQL § plugin, theme, template, pattern, internationalisation, localisation, default, preset § nginx, Apache,
-    ○ a general view of things related to web development especially, e.g.
-        § front-end, back-end, database
-        § website design
-        § push notifications
-        § dynamic content
-        § automation
-        § website analytics
-        § performance
-        § integrations (e.g. services, social media)
-        § Search Engine optimisation (SEO)
-        § paid vs free things (plugins, templates, functionalities, etc)
+- areas of focus in development work, such as design, (dynamic) content, notifications, automation, analytics, performance, integrations, search engine optimisation,

-• also learn that in tech, in general that a lot of details present, and skill to differentiate between close to similar things is essential (required to develop such a skill)
+Also, In my experience it is worthwile to understand that in tech, a lot of details on a given matter are usually present, and the skill to differentiate between close to very similar things is essential.
+It is IMHO required to develop such a skill while working.
-•
-• introduce development work related things, such as
-    ○
-    ○ conventions
-• learn programming basics (develop wordpress)

-[] Learning approach and the Phases of curriculum
+## Learning Approach and the Phases of the Curriculum

-Bloom's taxonomy in developing skills (remember, understand, apply, analyze, evaluate, create) + show image

-(present different phases as an infograph with high level abstraction view)
+A well-known learning taxonomy was developed by Benjamin Bloom that (in it's 1999 revised form) identifies six objectives for learning: remember, understand, apply, analyze, evaluate, and create.
+In essence, one could say that using a mimicking learning approach to master a given work task in comparison to creating it from scratch takes considerably less time and effort.

+This curriculum introduces four (4) phases of learning, as follows:

-Phase I Get to know Wordpress
+- Phase I: Get to know Wordpress
-Phases II => Essentials of WP in practice
+- Phase II: Essentials of WP in practice
-Phases III => Core WP skills
+- Phase III: Core WP skills
-Phase IV => Expanding WP proficiency e.g. with payment handling, creating a WP plugin, etc.
+- Phase IV: Expanding WP proficiency

+Let's go over the phases and their content by taking a high-level view.

-Phase I: Get to know Wordpress
+### Phase I Get to know Wordpress
 • remember, understand
 • using wordpress
     ○ who uses wordpress?